 Start taking pregnancy belly pictures early.
 Many women like to have early pictures to compare against as the months pass.
 If you turn out not to want them, you don’t have to keep them.
 You can’t decide later that you want to keep photographs that you never had taken.

 Learn how to track your cycles if you're trying to conceive.
 Knowing when you’re likely to be ovulating will help you by scheduling the best times to get pregnant.
 It'll also be good at determining when you conceived.
 Your due date will be more accurate.

-It's important that pregnant women make a labor plan before the big day comes.
-This is because when a woman is in labor, she may not be able to make decisions like she normally does.
+It's important that pregnant women make a labour plan before the big day comes.
+This is because when a woman is in labour, she may not be able to make decisions like she normally does.
 Make sure you've a bag packed, pick out who you want in the room when you give birth and make a list of phone numbers so your spouse or other family members can call your loved ones when the baby is born.

-Women who are expecting should ensure that they protect themselves from over-exposure to the sun.
+Women who are expecting should insure that they protect themselves from over-exposure to the sun.
 Female skin is much more sensitive when pregnant and can sunburn easily, which can increase the chances of skin cancer.

 Let yourself be pampered.
 Especially in the last few months you'll probably be very uncomfortable.
 Check with your local massage parlors and day spas.
 Many of them will offer pregnancy massages that are designed for your needs.
-If you're past your due date some of them may actually be able to use pressure points to induce labor.
+If you're past your due date some of them may actually be able to use pressure points to induce labour.

 Your pregnancy means the decisions are yours.
 Just because someone in your office or a distant relative doesn’t believe that you should drink coffee or lift something heavier than 20 pounds doesn’t mean they control your pregnancy decisions.
 Talk to your doctor and make your decisions with them.
 Ignore unsolicited comments from others.